 Perhaps you are a game developer coming from a different platform, or you have previously developed a game on an earlier version of DirectX on Windows.
-You want to explore whether developing your game for the Windows Store is an attractive proposition for you.
-Here are some reasons to invest in the Windows Store:
+You want to explore whether developing your game for Windows 10 is an attractive proposition for you.
+Here are some reasons to make that investment:

-- Reuse your code and leverage your game development experience: One of the greatest advantages of the DirectX/C++ development approach is that you can reuse significant amounts of your Windows Desktop game code to create a Windows Store game, a Windows Phone game.
+- Reuse your code and leverage your game development experience: One big advantage of DirectX/C++ development is that you can reuse significant amounts of your Windows Desktop game code.
 Use this porting guidance to leverage your existing code and game idea:

 - Great development tools: Great games are made with great tools.
 Visual Studio provides a sophisticated environment for game development, debugging and profiling that eases your entry into game development, such as the Graphics Diagnostics tools.

-- New horizons for your game: Windows 10 Insider Preview has changed the PC landscape with innovative form factors, new chip architectures, and exciting commerce models that present new opportunities.
+- New horizons for your game: Windows 10 has changed the PC landscape with innovative form factors, new chip architectures, and exciting commerce models that present new opportunities.